CINO: A Chinese Minority Pre-trained Language Model: Abstract

 \section{Abstract}

 Multilingual pre-trained language models have shown impressive performance on cross-lingual tasks.
 It greatly facilitates the applications of natural language processing on low-resource languages.
-However, there are still some languages that the existing multilingual models do not perform well on.
+However, there are still some languages that the current multilingual models do not perform well on.
 In this paper, we propose CINO (Chinese Minority Pre-trained Language Model), a multilingual pre-trained language model for Chinese minority languages.
-It covers Standard Chinese, Cantonese, and six other Chinese minority languages.
-To evaluate the cross-lingual ability of the multilingual models on the minority languages, we collect documents from Wikipedia and build a text classification dataset WCM (Wiki-Chinese-Minority).
-We test CINO on WCM and two other text classification tasks.
-Experiments show that CINO outperforms the baselines notably.
-The CINO model and the WCM dataset are available at \url{http://cino.hfl-rc.com}.
+It covers Standard Chinese, Yue Chinese, and six other ethnic minority languages.
+To evaluate the cross-lingual ability of the multilingual model on ethnic minority languages, we collect documents from Wikipedia and news websites, and construct two text classification datasets, WCM (Wiki-Chinese-Minority) and CMNews (Chinese-Minority-News).
+We show that CINO notably outperforms the baselines on various classification tasks.
+The CINO model and the datasets are publicly available at \url{http://cino.hfl-rc.com}.